MicahStevens/brolaunch/README.md

 - For Firefox, `user_data_dir` must point to an existing profile directory (e.g., `~/.mozilla/firefox/xyz.default`)
 - Alternatively, use profile name with `-P` flag (profile must exist in Firefox's profile manager)
 - To create a new Firefox profile: `firefox -ProfileManager`

+**Hyprland window rules not applying:**
+- Ensure you're running on Hyprland (check `XDG_CURRENT_DESKTOP=hyprland`)
+- Verify `hyprctl` command is available in PATH
+- Use `-v` flag to see if Hyprland rules are being applied
+- Rules are applied after browser launch, so window may appear briefly before rules take effect

 **Profile not found:**
 - Use `-v` flag to see available profiles